Cyborg (DC Comics): The New 52

 Silas attempt to study his son more from a scientific perspective, but Victor refuses instead focusing on helping people as a superhero leading both to remain at odds.
 After David Graves makes an attack against the Justice League, Cyborg learns that he walks the line between life and death after he sees a false apparition of his human self.
-The appriation tries to convince him that the real Victor died and Cyborg is just his body being animated by the robotics to believe it's still Victor.
+The apparition tries to convince him that the real Victor died and Cyborg is just his body being animated by the robotics to believe it's still Victor.
 Victor is able to get past that ideal as just a ruse, though later leads him to question his humanity or lack thereof.
 Flash attempts to be there for Victor during his time of questioning.
-During the Throne of Atlantis storyline, Cyborg is offered an upgrade his father has that would allow him to operate underwater at the price of his remaining lung, which Victor rejects at first.
+During the "Throne of Atlantis" storyline, Cyborg is offered an upgrade his father has that would allow him to operate underwater at the price of his remaining lung, which Victor rejects at first.
 However following the capture of the rest of the Justice League by Ocean Master, Cyborg reluctantly accepts the upgrade.
 This allows him and Mera to rescue the others.

 During the "Trinity War" storyline, Cyborg gets a visual of Shazam heading to Kahndaq, to which Batman assembles the Justice League with the help from Zatanna to meet in Kahndaq to stop Shazam.
 Following the supposed death of Doctor Light in Kahndaq, Batman tells Superman that Cyborg and Martian Manhunter are doing an autopsy to prove his death was not Superman's fault.
-As Wonder Woman leads the Justice League Dark to go look for Pandora, Cyborg is among the superheroes that remain at A.R.G.U.S. while Batman, Flash, Aquaman, Shazam, Steve Trevor, the Justice League of America, Zatanna, and Phantom Stranger go to stop Wonder Woman.
-Cyborg was present when Atom tells him, Superman, Element Woman and Firestorm the true purpose of the creation of the Justice League of America and that she was spying on the Justice League which is how the Justice League of America ended up in Kahndaq.
+As Wonder Woman leads the Justice League Dark to look for Pandora, Cyborg is among the superheroes who remain at A.R.G.U.S. while Batman, Flash, Aquaman, Shazam, Steve Trevor, Zatanna, and Phantom Stranger go to stop Wonder Woman.
+Cyborg was present when Atom tells him, Superman, Element Woman, and Firestorm (Ronnie Raymond) the true purpose of the creation of the Justice League of America and that she was spying on the Justice League, which is how the Justice League of America ended up in Kahndaq.
 When the Crime Syndicate arrives on Prime Earth, Cyborg's old prosthetic parts combine to form a robot called Grid (who is operated by a sentient computer virus).
-During the Forever Evil event, after Batman and Catwoman drop Cyborg off to his father in Detroit, he makes the choice to willingly receive a new cybernetic body and helps his father and Dr. Morrow create one that is slimmer in appearance so Cyborg could look more human.
-Working together with the Metal Men created by Doc Magus, Cyborg succeeds in shutting down Grid.
+During the Forever Evil event, after Batman and Catwoman drop Cyborg off to his father in Detroit, he makes the choice to willingly receive a new cybernetic body and helps his father and Morrow create one that is slimmer in appearance so Cyborg could look more human.
+Working together with the Metal Men, Cyborg succeeds in shutting down Grid.